 But what if you prefer a plain jane, no background Safari start page?
 Disable the setting as easily, open Safari → three-toggle icon → uncheck the Background Image option.

-Safari has sort of had a facelift in macOS Big Sur, and customizable start page is the start.
+Safari has sort of had a facelift, and customizable start page is the start.
 Apple’s default browser now incorporates incredible features such as Favicons in the tab, website previews, built-in translation tools, better password monitoring, and even a Privacy report tool.